 In obviously depends on the amount of meat used.
 I used about 2 lbs of ground turkey, and I baked it in the oven for about 40 minutes.
 Depending on your oven, you might need to leave it cook for up to 50 minutes max.

-It’s a beautifully cooked meatloaf, and I absolutely love it.
-It’s great for every occasion, and it usually goes well with all the family.
+It's a beautifully cooked meatloaf, and I absolutely love it.
+It's great for every occasion, and it usually goes well with all the family.
 Fancy a low-carb meatloaf?
 How about my Slow Cooker Meatloaf (Low Carb, Gluten Free).
-For more Easter recipes, try my 15 Must-Try Easter Foods: Appetizers, Main Courses and Desserts
+For more Easter recipes, try my Delicious Easter Food Ideas.

 If you’ve liked the MOIST TURKEY MEATLOAF or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.